SURFBOARDS FOR BEGINNERS

 What we think of foam surfboards

-Foamies are perfect for people that have never surfed before or are in their first stages of learning to surf
+Foamies are perfect for people who have never surfed before or are in their first stages of learning to surf so make a perfect first surfboard.

 FIBERGLASS PU OR EPOXY LONG BOARD: LENGTH 8FT – 9FT+